Antony Starr

 On the set of The Boys

-Interestingly, the paths of two New Zealand stars converged in the show: Karl Urban (who plays Billy Butcher, one of the protagonists) and Antony Starr.
+Two New Zealand stars actually crossed paths on the show: Karl Urban (who plays Billy Butcher, one of the protagonists) and Antony Starr.
 The latter was delighted to work alongside his fellow countryman on set.

 Antony Starr and Karl Urban on working with babies on The Boys